tejasvi/deepFWI/README.md

 * The dependencies are present in [environment.yml](environment.yml).
 To create environment run:<br>
 `conda env create -f environment.yml`
 <br>`conda activate wildfire-dl`

+    >The setup is tested on Ubuntu 18.04 only.
+Other systems may have problems while creating the environment.
+See [this](https://github.com/conda/conda/issues/7311) issue for further details.
 * The entry point for training and inference is [arch/main.py](arch/main.py).
 After specifying the configuration in the script or through command line, run:
 `python main.py`
   * **Usage**: main.py `[-h] [-init-features 11] [-in-channels 8] [-epochs 100]